bcgov/public-cloud-techdocs/docs/deploy-an-app-to-the-aws-landing-zone.md

-# Deploy an application in the  B.C.
+# Deploy an application to the  B.C.
 Government AWS Landing Zone

-Last updated: **October 30, 2023**
+Last updated: **November 15, 2023**

 The B.C.
-Government AWS Secure Environment Accelerator (SEA) environment uses a multi-account architecture to provide secure and isolated environments for development, testing, production, and tools.
+Government AWS Secure Environment Accelerator (ASEA) environment uses a multi-account architecture to provide secure and isolated environments for development, testing, production, and tools.
 This allows teams to safely build, test, and deploy applications without affecting live services.

 This guide explains how to: